-Updated 2024 Halloween Calendar in New Orleans
+Updated 2025 Halloween Calendar in New Orleans

 Halloween New Orleans Louisiana

 Picture eerie spider webs draped across bay windows resting above dimly lit Victorian porches glowing in mysterious orange light.
 A howling wind laughs in the faint distance as it whips down the infamous French Quarter’s Pirates Alley.
 A single lamppost flickers through the opaque fog.
 Footsteps patter behind you, but as you turn around, nothing’s there.
-A crow laughs atop a rusted cast iron balcony in the moonlight sky overhead.
+A crow laughs atop a rusted cast-iron balcony in the moonlight sky overhead.
 This is Halloween in New Orleans!

 Pick Your Very Own Pumpkin at a Local Pumpkin Patch